Lachlan-Mayne/vercel-publish/src/site/notes/gitshit/pete r/Business.md

 |Quality Assurances|Involves the use of a system to ensure standards are achieved|Ensuring your products are perfectly made every step of the way|Ensuring the labelling of a product involves the materials|- Make sure all customers expectations are met<br><br>- can result in good word of mouth|- Expensive to train employees for the task<br><br>- time consuming|
 |Quality improvement|QI emphasises continuous improvement and total quality management.<br><br>Meaning that over time processes will be made more<br><br>efﬁcient and effective.|inspection at the point of production and check for defects|Qanats Checking planes to prevent any defects|Maintain standards <br><br>Reducing risk <br><br>Being able to consistently give high-quality products<br><br>Increase better outcomes  and efficiency|Time consuming <br><br>Potential resistance form employees<br><br>Potential for an issue to be overlooked<br><br>Not as flexib|
 |Example||||||

+## Overcoming resistance to change:
+Change is a key influence on operations management, but managing and being responsive to this may come with resistance or hesitation - therefore managers are strategic about it

+Change can arise from changes in:
+- Legislation
+- Economic conditions
+- Social expectations
+- Technology

+**Change can require major alterations resulting in people needing to learn new skills and/or job losses and job prospects can alter**

+Resistance to change can be classifies as either financial or emotional/psychological
+- Financial:
+	- Purchasing new equipment
+	- Redundancy payments
+	- Retraining
+	- Reorganising plant layout
+- Emotional/psychological
+	- Inertia

+## Overcoming financial resistance
+The main costs associated with change are-
+- Purchasing new equipment
+- Retraining
+- Redundancy
+- Re-organising facility layout
+- Transportation costs

+## Overcoming psychological resistance
+- Inertia describes a psychological resistance to change
+- People can resist change when they have a feeling of uncertainty or unknowing

+## Strategies to overcome resistance:
+- Successfully managing change is important because change is constant and business processes are always being refined and adapted over time
+- Change must be planned and managers must be prepared

+## Change Management:
+1. **Unfreeze:** Prepare the business for change
+2. **Change:** Communicate and implement the new procedures and behaviours
+3. **Refreeze:** Make the change last by managers offering positive reinforcement